Free shore access

 We recommend exploring the far west of the bay, near Anse Gouvernement.
 This is the most accessible spot, the safest and one of the most interesting areas for underwater life.

 You will be free to swim between the beach and the coral reef, which are about 150 meters apart.
 The further you go to the left as you face the sea, the nearer you come to a channel (see map below), which is a much less safe area.
 Enter the water from the sandy beach, opposite the car park, near the granite rocks encircling the bay.

 Lazare Bay is next to a small “lagoon”, sheltered by a coral barrier.
 But you can generally cross the barrier at high tide, making it possible to explore the reef drop-off facing the open sea.

-For the first 30 yards from the beach you cross a sandy bed, sprinkled with coral (2-6ft/0.5-2m), which becomes more and more dense as you get closer to the barrier reef.
+For the first 30 yards from the beach, you cross a sandy bed, sprinkled with coral (2-6ft/0.5-2m), which becomes denser and denser as you get closer to the barrier reef.
 At the reef, at high tide, the water level falls (2-3ft/0.5-1m), but you can still move on to the reef drop-off.

-Don’t hesitate to combine this visit with an exploration of Lazare Bay, a few minutes’ drive from Anse Soleil.
-It is only a mile away, but on foot it can be gruelling due to the steep climb.
+Don’t hesitate to combine this visit with an exploration of Anse Soleil, a few minutes drive from Anse Soleil.
+It is only a mile away, but on foot, it can be grueling due to the steep climb.